se-panfilov/vue-notifications/README.md

       showLoginError: {
         title: 'Login Failed',
         message: 'Failed to authenticate',
-        type: 'error' //Default: 'info', also you can use VueNotifications.type.error instead of 'error' }
+        type: 'error' //Default: 'info', also you can use VueNotifications.types.error instead of 'error' }
     },
     vuex: {